-- 1. All players must wear jerseys that are matching in color and which have a permanently affixed non-duplicated 8-inch number on the back.
-There will be a one game "grace period" for all teams to obtain their jerseys.
-After this "grace period", players not attired as described above will NOT be allowed to participate. - 2.
-Shoes Any flat soled or completely molded cleat shoes are acceptable.
-Removable cleats baseball or track spikes or shoes that have steel or metal tips are prohibited. - 3.
-No jewelry of any kind may be worn during the game. - 4.
-No headgear with an extended bill may be worn (ex: caps, visors, etc.). - 5.
-Protective Equipment Helmets, shoulder pads, thigh pads are prohibited.
+1. All players must wear jerseys that are matching in color and which have a permanently affixed non- duplicated 8-inch number on the back.
+There will be a two (2) game "grace period" for all teams to obtain their jerseys.
+After this "grace period", players not attired as described above will NOT be allowed to participate.

+2. Shoes - Any flat soled or completely molded cleat shoes are acceptable.
+Removable cleats baseball or track spikes or shoes that have steel or metal tips are prohibited.

+- 3. Jewelry Exposed jewelry, judged by officials' discretion to be dangerous may not be worn during play.
+Players must remove jewelry if judged to be dangerous.
+If they fail to do so, the player is ejected from the game. - 4.
+No headgear with an extended bill may be worn forwards or backwards (ex: caps, visors, etc.).

+5. Protective Equipment - Helmets, shoulder pads, thigh pads are prohibited.
 The referee of that game shall decide any questions as to the legality of player's equipment.
 The use of any unyielding hard substance cannot be used to protect an injury, no matter how well covered or padded.
-Therapeutic or prevention knee braces can be used if covered from direct external exposure. - 6.
-Flags Each player on the field (8 offensive and 8 defensive) will wear 2 flags at the waist, one on each side.
+Therapeutic or prevention knee braces can be used if covered from direct external exposure.

+6. Flags - Each player on the field (8 offensive and 8 defensive) will wear 2 flags at the waist, one on each side.
 Flags must be 12 inches in length and 1 1/2 inches in width and a different color than the player's lower uniform.
 The city will provide flags.